shorn/zinc/readme.md

 my Github and Google unique id
   * I don't know what the threat model is for this, seems innocuous to me, but it's worth pointing out
-* the backend authentication and authorization code needs lot more logic (and testing) of checking and verifying claims, scopes, etc.
+* the backend authentication and authorization code needs lots more logic (and testing) of checking and verifying claims, scopes, etc.
 * secrets stored in plain SSM params
   * this is done for cost